Information

 Your solicitor will tell you about the potential costs you might need to pay at the start of your case.

-In most criminal cases, you won't need to pay anything towards the cost of your case.
+In most cases where criminal or children's legal aid has been granted, you won't need to pay anything towards the cost of your case.
 Your solicitor will tell you about the exceptions to this, when you may need to pay something direct to them.

 If you need legal advice from a solicitor (advice and assistance), they should tell you at the start of your case: